Open Arms Sea Relief Operation. Have all the rules been followed? Who is telling the truth?

 Why are we talking about a Libyan SAR zone?

 The Libyans did make an (informal) request in the summer (August) 2017.
 But they withdrew this request.
-Because they could see that they were going to come up against a refusal.
+Because they saw clearly that they were going to encounter a refusal.
 The file was not complete and they did not meet the minimum criteria to have an internationally recognized SAR zone.

 Is there monitoring of coastguard vessels?

 Officially yes. " We monitor the work of the Libyan Coast Guard.
-We have planes, ships observing them and we also have periodic meetings with the Libyan Coast Guard affirmed the Commander of the European Operation Sophia, Thursday (March 15) visiting Tunis.
+We have planes, ships observing them and we also have periodic meetings with the Libyan Coast Guard » affirmed the commander of the European operation Sophia, Thursday (March 15) visiting Tunis.
 Italian Rear Admiral Enrico Credendino also said he had " provided Go-Pro cameras to Libyan Coast Guard boats to save their work (read Booklet 19.03.2018).
-But apparently not everywhere...
-At least that's what a European diplomat told B2.
-The power of surveillance only works for the coast guards trained by the Europeans.
+But apparently not everywhere… At least that’s what a European diplomat told B2.
+The power of surveillance only applies to the coast guards trained by Europeans.

 In this case, the Libyan coast guard vessel 648 which intervened did not appear to be part of this surveillance.
 Which is quite extraordinary.
-Either way, it's puzzling.
-This means either that the surveillance system is not complete and that there are holes in the surveillance of the Libyan Coast Guard (which is black and white, however, in the operation plan of Operation Sophia), or that it didn't really work, or that the surveillance system worked but the (Italian) military in charge of surveillance preferred not to take responsibility for it.
+In any case, this is interesting.
+This means either that the surveillance system is not complete and that there are holes in the surveillance of the Libyan coast guard (which appears in black and white, however, in the operation plan of Operation Sophia), or that it did not really work, or that the surveillance system worked but that the (Italian) military in charge of surveillance preferred not to take responsibility for it.

 Are the Libyan boats operating outside the zone?

-Yes, there is a 'gentleman's agreement' passed between the Italians and the Libyans so that the Libyan coastguard ships intervene outside their territorial waters when the incident takes place not far from the coast.
-In fact, we can legitimately ask the question: has the EU changed its position?
+Yes, there is a 'gentleman's agreement' passed between the Italians and the Libyans so that the Libyan coast guard vessels intervene outside their territorial waters when the incident takes place not far from the coast.
+In fact, we can legitimately ask ourselves the question: has the EU changed its position?

 (1) Read about this incident: